 The grade appeals process is available to any student who wants to contest a course grade.
 In general, grade appeals are adjudicated on the basis of policies and procedures outlined in the individual course guidelines and syllabus.
-The College of Graduate Studies provides policies and procedures, which constitute a two-level appeals process that the student initiates. https://www.mtsu.edu/policies/academic-affairs-students/313.php
+The College of Graduate Studies provides policies and procedures, which constitute a two-level appeals process that the student initiates.
+Policy 313 Student Grade Appeals